Blog Posts README

 2. Write compelling subtitles: The H2 will be used as the meta description

-3. Add dates: Always include a
+3. Add dates: Always include a date in frontmatter for accurate timestamps

 4. Use alt text: Add descriptive alt text to all images